CyberFlameGO/svnpython/Doc/library/mimetools.rst

 .. deprecated:: 2.3
    The :mod:`email` package should be used in preference to the :mod:`mimetools` module.
-This module is present only to maintain backward compatibility, and it has been removed in 3.x.
+This module is present only to maintain backward compatibility.

 .. index:: module: rfc822